hashicorp/vault/api/SPEC.md

 be taken to ensure that the output of this request is never logged, and that the keys are properly distributed.

+The response also contains the initial root token that can be used as authentication in order to initially configure Vault once it is unsealed.
+Just as with the unseal keys, this is the only time Vault is every aware of this token.

 + Request (application/json)

         {